 3. Scan Your Statements

 It’s a smart idea to regularly give your bank and credit card statements and accounts a quick review.
-You’ll want to look for any unauthorized purchases and contact the credit union or card issuer immediately if you catch any fraudulent activity.
-If you have some extra time, look over your purchases to see if there are any areas that you can cut back on.
+You’ll want to look for any unauthorized purchases and contact the credit union or card issuer immediately if you catch any fraudulent or suspicious activity.
+Occasionally try and review your purchases to see if there are any areas that you can cut back on.

 4. Set Up Your Digital Wallet